Kequc/nano-records/README.md

 });
 ```

-Updates the database record with the provided body.
+Updates with the provided body.

 #### Update or persist